 - Machine Translation engines

-Of the many skills that round off a top-level translation project manager, flexibility, time management, problem-solving skills, and risk management are at the top.
+Of the many skills that round off a top-level project manager, flexibility, time management, problem-solving skills, and risk management are at the top.

 5. Flexibility can make or break a project

 Often, things don’t go exactly to plan; becoming stressed in this situation can affect productivity and the workplace environment.
-So, translation project managers should be adaptable by nature and accept the changes with a positive attitude.
+So, project managers should be adaptable by nature and accept the changes with a positive attitude.

-6. Language or translation skills are very valuable
+6. Language and translation skills

 If a project manager doesn’t speak a second language, the chances of misinterpretation increase.
 Thus, for an accurate translation, the translation PM should feel confident in understanding the nuances of the foreign language.